I'm the Associate Principal Flute of the New York Philharmonic. I'd love to inspire and help you achieve your goals on the flute!

-Alison Fierst joined the New York Philharmonic as Associate Principal Flute in September 2019, having previously held the position of second flute in the Rochester Philharmonic Orchestra.
+Alison Fierst has established herself as a flutist who effortlessly blends brilliant technical ability with a mesmerizing tone.
+In September of 2019, she joined the New York Philharmonic as Associate Principal Flute.
+Alison previously held the position of second flute in the Rochester Philharmonic Orchestra.

-Ms. Fierst has been a fellowship recipient at the Aspen Music Festival and School, where she performed with the Aspen Festival Orchestra and studied with Nadine Asin, Mark Sparks, and Demarre McGill.
-An active soloist, her honors include Second Place in the 2017 National Flute Association Young Artist Competition and First Place in the 2017 Flute Society of Greater Philadelphia Young Artist Competition.
+Alison has been a fellowship recipient at the Aspen Music Festival and School, where she performed with the Aspen Festival Orchestra and studied with Nadine Asin, Mark Sparks, and Demarre McGill.
+Alison’s honors include Second Place in the 2017 National Flute Association Young Artist Competition and First Place in the 2017 Flute Society of Greater Philadelphia Young Artist Competition.
 She also won First Place in the Pittsburgh Chapter of the National Society of Arts and Letters (NSAL) Woodwind Competition and proceeded to win Second Place in the 2018 NSAL National Woodwind Competition.

-A native of Point Pleasant, New Jersey, Alison Fierst began her flute studies with Inna Leoni.
-She completed her bachelor’s in flute performance at Carnegie Mellon University and began earning her master’s in orchestral performance at Manhattan School of Music.
+Alison completed her Bachelor of Fine Arts in Flute Performance at Carnegie Mellon University in 2018.
 Her teachers include Alberto Almarza, former New York Philharmonic Principal Flute Jeanne Baxtresser, and Philharmonic Principal Flute Robert Langevin.

 Along with being an amazing flutist, Alison is also an awesome teacher!
 I have only been studying with her for a short period of time, but with the amount I have learned, it feels like it has been much longer.
 She is also kind, friendly, and easy to work with!